edmeyman/ai-governance-guides/README.md

 ## Technical Foundation

-These guides are built on the [Four Tests Standard (4TS)](https://github.com/edmeyman/4ts-standard), an open specification for verifiable AI governance.
+These guides are built on the [Five Tests Standard (5TS)](https://github.com/edmeyman/4ts-standard), an open specification for verifiable AI governance.
 4TS defines what it means for an AI decision to be governed: authorized, validated, monitored, and auditable.

 ## License